deepopo/CENALP/README.md

 We use precision and recall to evaluate both link prediction and network alignment in this repository.

 ## Reference
+If you are interested in our researches, please cite our papers:
 [1] Du, Xingbo & Yan, Junchi & Zha, Hongyuan.
 (2019).
 Joint Link Prediction and Network Alignment via Cross-graph Embedding.
 2251-2257.
 10.24963/ijcai.2019/312.
 [2] Du, Xingbo & Yan, Junchi & Zhang, Rui & Zha, Hongyuan.
 (2020).
 Cross-network Skip-gram Embedding for Joint Network Alignment and Link Prediction.
 IEEE Transactions on Knowledge and Data Engineering.
 PP. 1-1.
 10.1109/TKDE.2020.2997861.